-With colourful stories and old-world charm, classic yachts represent the chance to own a rare and valuable piece of maritime history.
-BOAT International handpicks eight of the finest classic yachts currently listed for sale.
+With colourful stories and old-world charm, classic yachts offer a chance to own a rare and valuable piece of maritime history.
+BOAT handpicks eight of the finest classic yachts currently listed for sale.

 A series of refits and upgrades throughout Amara’s history of long voyages have cemented her reputation as one of Feadship’s most adventurous vessels.
 Her most recent refit only added to her exploration potential with the addition of a reinforced helipad bearing Amara’s logo, rather than the customary “H”, and capable of carrying a twin-engine helicopter.
 A 12-person Jacuzzi and a bar complete the set-up on the sun deck.
 Work was completed at her home shipyard alongside her 35-year Lloyd’s survey.

 With the initial owner’s main priorities squarely focused on a need for speed, this classic Feadship was duly constructed with an all-aluminium hull.
 Not only lighter, the intrinsic flexibility and malleability of the material also resulted in its adoption across superstructures in all Feadships.
 For the past 25 years, this influential 26-metre yacht has been maintained by an experienced owner and was last refitted in 2000.
 Her interiors were penned by the late Pierre Tantor, of Larvor Interior Design, and exteriors are courtesy of industry legends H.W.
 De Voogt.
 The 1977 yacht serves as a fully functional sportfishing yacht and is equipped with scuba diving capabilities, leaving Impetuous as the perfect watercraft for those in pursuit of exhilarating activities.

 Impetuous is asking $1,750,000 and is listed for sale with Denison Yachting.